JMill/LASTS2013py/next.rst

 * `Dive Into Python <http://www.diveintopython.net/>`_ by Mark Pilgrim.

+* `MITx's Introduction to Computer Science <https://www.edx.org/course/mit/6-00x/introduction-computer-science/586>`_ is an in-depth, applied treatment of Python.
+It's a free online course.

 For specific fields of interest in Python-land, check out:

 * `The Django Tutorial <https://docs.djangoproject.com/en/1.6/intro/tutorial01/>`_ for making powerful web applications.